1. IMPORTANT INFORMATION AND WHO WE ARE

 (g) Marketing and Communications Data which includes your preferences in receiving newsletters from us and your communication preferences.

-We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data) unless you provide this to us with your express consent.
-We do not collect any information about criminal convictions and offences unless you supply this to us voluntarily, and with your consent, as part of any application you make to work with us.
-We do not carry out any automated processing of personal data (such as profiling).
+We do not collect any Special Categories of Personal Data about you (which includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data) unless you provide this to us with your express consent.

 IF YOU FAIL TO PROVIDE PERSONAL DATA